 AAFP: Psychological Evaluation of Causation and Damages in Personal Injury Cases

-Presented by William E. Foote, PhD, ABPP
+Presented by William E. Foote, PhD, ABPP, in partnership with The American Academy of Forensic Psychology

 This training program focuses on how forensic psychologists can approach evaluations in personal injury cases.
 Beginning with an introduction to tort law, the presenter introduces the Five Stage Model for assessment through a case study.
-The role of PTSD in many tort cases are explored, as are issues related to assessment.
+The role of PTSD in many tort cases is explored, as are issues related to assessment.

-Upon completion of this course you will be able to:
+Upon completion of this program you will be able to:

 Describe the elements of a Tort